Fast Find

 Coteaux Champenois may be white or red and, although not nearly so well known as Champagne wines, is produced throughout the Champagne viticultural region.
 The red wines are made from black Pinot Noir and Meunier grapes and the white wines are made from Chardonnay.

-The food is simple and full of flavour, served in generous quantities to satisfy the pickers' ferocious appetites.
-It is cooked on site or by a local cook who specialises in cuisine de terroir: traditional, well-balanced country fare based on regional specialities.
+The food is simple and full of flavor, served in generous quantities to satisfy the pickers' ferocious appetites.
+It is cooked on site or by a local cook who specializes in cuisine de terroir: traditional, well-balanced country fare based on regional specialties.
 Dishes include the celebrated potée champenoise (a local version of meat and vegetable stew), assorted vegetables with charcuterie (potatoes, white beans, carrots) and braised pork.
-Other favourites are vegetables cooked au gratin (potatoes, cauliflower) and various meats in sauces such as ragouts, stews and blanquettes (stewed white meat in white roux sauce).
+Other favorites are vegetables cooked au gratin (potatoes, cauliflower) and various meats in sauces such as ragouts, stews and blanquettes (stewed white meat in white roux sauce).

 Champagne Harvest Ice Buckets